wormholer/KAP-manual/en/model/cube/cuboid_pruning.en.md

 ### For Version 2.4.3 ~ Latest

-From version 2.4.3, we treat joint dimension, hierarchy dimension as one when counting dimensoins in cuboid pruning, and mandatory dimensions are ignored.
+From version 2.4.3, we treat a group of joint dimension or hierarchy dimension as one dimension when counting dimensoins in cuboid, and ignore mandatory dimensions.
 For example,

 ```sql
 select count(*) from table group by column_mandatory, column_joint1, column_joint2, column_hierarchy1, column_hierarchy2, column_normal
 ```

 There're one mandatory dimension, two dimensions belonging to one joint dimension, two dimensions belonging to one hierarchy dimension and one normal dimension.
-So we treat them 3 dimensions in cube pruning.
+So we treat them as 3 dimensions in cube pruning.

 ## Turn it on